 4. Dining at a Distance

-While some restaurants are now open for outdoor dining with socially distant seating, many still offer delicious take-out options that make for the perfect picnic breakfast, lunch, or dinner.
+Most Cambria restaurants are offering delicious take-out options that make for the perfect picnic breakfast, lunch, or dinner.
 Hidden Kitchen has some excellent breakfast smoothies and blue corn waffles to-go, with a variety of toppings.
 Stop by Soto’s True Earth Market and head to the back to order from their Kitchen Counter, or swing by Robin’s Restaurant for international cuisine.
 You can even pick up a bottle of wine from one of the local tasting rooms.
 Don’t forget to grab a mini olallieberry pie from Linn’s for dessert!
 Find a place along the coast to set up a blanket and enjoy your feast with stunning views.

 Cambria and the surrounding areas feature a variety of great hikes for outdoor enthusiasts.
 Begin your adventure in Cambria at Fiscalini Ranch with one of the longer trails, like the Forest Loop.
 Then, head north for the Salmon Creek Trail, which has more challenging inclines and some beautiful waterfalls, or to San Simeon Point Trail for some gorgeous views.